 We Need More Science - and Less Spin - on Selenium and Coal Mining

-Moreover, the title and press framing use the term "mountain top removal" mining as a term to strike fear into readers rather than a normal term like "above ground mining" or "open pit mining".
+Moreover, the title and media articles use the term "mountain top removal" mining as a term to strike fear into readers rather than a normal term like "above ground mining" or "open pit mining".
 The study showed that the sediments actually stopped increasing in concentrations when the mining method switched from underground to above ground.
-The inclusion of that term "mountain top removal" adds sensationalism without scientific relevance, and is a red flag for technical scientific publications.
+The inclusion of the term "mountain top removal" adds sensationalism without scientific relevance, and is a red flag for technical scientific publications.

 Fear is the enemy of curiosity, and curiosity is the foundation for science.
 I’m not here to defend bad mining.
 I’m here to defend good science.
 Preprints should spark discussion, not panic.

 Let’s start by looking at how this study was reported.
-Fourteen outlets published stories… all on the same day.
+Thirteen outlets published stories… all on the same day in June.
 Scratch the surface, and it’s the same article syndicated across all of them.
 The full repetitive outlet list is included at the bottom of this post.

-What the media doesn’t show you, and what the authors don’t explain (line items and figures refer to the un-reviewed pre-print article):
+What the media doesn’t show you, and what the authors don’t explain (line items and figures refer to the non-peer-reviewed pre-print article):

-• The sediment selenium concentration increases between 1930–1950 when there was only underground mining, but it stops increasing once the above ground mining started (referred to in this paper as “mountain top removal”) (Figure 1 ).
+The sediment selenium concentrations increases between 1930–1950, when there was only underground mines operated, but it stops increasing once the above-ground mining started (referred to in this paper as “mountain top removal”) (Figure 1 ).

-• There is no historic water quality information to correlate to the sediments or impacts (lines 171 – 173).
+There is no historic water quality data with which to correlate to the sediments or “impacts” (lines 171 – 173).

-• As recently as 2021, inputs to the lake were as high as 24 µg/L selenium (Line 183 and Figure 1B).
+As recently as 2021, inputs to the lake were as high as 24 µg/L aqueous selenium (Line 183 and Figure 1B).
 This is crucial context when discussing historic mine sites.
-If reopened today, these sites would be held to today’s stricter standards, which require much lower concentrations, thereby improving water quality.
-This is achieved through proven water treatment process (an example list from 2020, which has grown significantly since).
+If re-opened today, these sites would be held to today’s more protective guidelines, which require much lower concentrations, thereby improving water quality.
+This is achieved through numerous proven mitigation strategies and water treatment technologies (an example list from 2020, which has since grown significantly since).

-This matters because if these historic mines were reopened today, they’d need to meet strict discharge criteria (typically 2-10x lower than the concentrations reported in this study) as outlined in the Canadian Council of Ministers of the Environment (CCME) Water Quality Guidelines and British Columbia Water Quality Guidelines (BCWQG), as well as CMER technical guidance for selenium.
+This matters because if these historic mines were reopened today, they’d need to meet strict discharge criteria and aquatic life guidelines (typically 2-10x lower than the concentrations reported in this study) as outlined in the Canadian Council of Ministers of the Environment (CCME) Water Quality Guidelines and British Columbia Water Quality Guidelines (BCWQG), as well as CMER technical guidance for selenium (in draft).
 So reopening could actually decrease selenium concentrations in the system.
-Additionally, the Alberta Energy Regulator (AER) has published selenium management frameworks and expectations for coal projects that align with national guidelines, reinforcing the regulatory oversight that would be applied to any future activity.
+Additionally, the Alberta Energy Regulator (AER) has environmental quality guidelines for Alberta surface waters, which includes selenium.

-The idea that “any new coal development will push fish beyond recovery” is not supported by the study’s own data.
+The idea that “any new coal development will push fish beyond recovery” is not supported by the study’s own data or any other datasets.
 Nor do the authors account for fish migration, stocking, angling pressure, the presence of whirling disease, or other confounding stressors they themselves list.

-A deeper look at the study’s shortcomings, modelling gaps, misused comparisons, and peer-review commentary follows.
+A deeper look into the study’s shortcomings, modelling gaps, inappropriate comparisons, and peer-review commentary follows.

 Peer review is when other experts in the field scrutinize the methods, data, and conclusions before a study is accepted as scientific evidence.
 Without peer review, speculative conclusions can enter the public domain without being properly challenged, undermining both science and public trust.